 The owner of National Collections and Investigations, Glenn Wilson, says as a repossession agent, he supports that change and believes most agents would agree with the move.

-Next story in National: Customs and police auctions move online
+Next story in New Zealand: Customs and police auctions move online

 Copyright © 2012, Radio New Zealand